troyvassalotti/troyv.dev/src/posts/single-file-components-in-nunjucks.md

 I realize this system may not work for everyone, but I'm extremely proud of how it turned out and believe my development workflow has only benefited from such abstractions.
 I'm able to deliver a performant page with inlined critical assets while encapsulating all the dependencies of a page to a single file.

 No wonder Vue leans so heavily into the SFC system of page building.

+## Update 6/20/2022

+Yes, I know now that I could've been using Nunjucks' built-in templating features with `block`s and inheritance to do this in a better way.